shinchan79/learnings/helm.md

 An unpacked chart is represented by a directory with the name of the chart.
 For example, the chart named `mychart` will be unpacked into a directory named `mychart/`.
 In contrast, a packed chart has the name and version of the chart, as well as the `tgz` suffix: `mychart-1.2.3.tgz`.

 Charts are stored in chart repositories.
 Helm knows how to download and install charts from repositories.

+### Resources, Installations, and Releases
+when a Helm chart is installed into Kubernetes, this is what happens:
+1. Helm reads the chart (downloading if necessary).
+2. It sends the values into the templates, generating Kubernetes manifests.
+3. The manifests are sent to Kubernetes.
+4. Kubernetes creates the requested resources inside of the cluster.

+When a Helm chart is installed, Helm will generate as many resource definitions as it needs.
+Some may create one or two, others may create hundreds.
+When Kubernetes receives these definitions, it will create resources for them.

+A Helm chart may have many resource definitions.
+Kubernetes sees each of these as a discrete thing.
+But in Helm’s view all of the resources defined by a chart are related.

+For example, my WordPress application may have a Deployment, a ConfigMap, a Service, and so on.
+But they are all part of one chart.
+And when I install them, they are all part of the same installation.

+The same chart can be installed more than once (with a different name each time).
+Thus, I may have multiple installations of the same chart, just as I might have multiple resources of the same Kubernetes resource type.